tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 | Response.comment | bdqffdq:hasResponseComment | A human readable interpretation of the results of the Test.|
 | Response.qualifier | bdqffdq:ResponseQualifier, bdqffdq:hasResponseQualifier | Additional structured information that qualifies the `Response`, intended as an extension point for uncertainty.|

-See [4.1 Structure of a Response (normative)](../../guide/bdqtest/index.md#41-structure-of-response-normative) in [BDQ Tests and Assertions](../../guide/bdqtest/index.md) for further normative guidance on Responses as RDF or as data structures in non-RDF settings.
+See [4.1 Structure of a Response (normative)](../../guide/bdqtest/index.md#41-structure-of-response-normative) in [BDQ Tests: Concepts and Use](../../guide/bdqtest/index.md) for further normative guidance on Responses as RDF or as data structures in non-RDF settings.

 ### 2.4.1 Properties of Responses (normative)